JianXinyu/ENGI-4892-Data-Structure-and-Algorithms/Notes/tree.md

 **Balanced**: if the heights of each node's subtrees are equal, or at least close, we call  the tree balanced.
 A balanced tree has **logarithmic height**: the length of the path from the root to any node in the tree is $O(log n)$.

+#### Traversal

+- Preorder: work at a node is performed before (pre) its children are processed.
+- Postorder: work at a node is performed after (post) its children are evaluated.

 # BINARY SEARCH TREES

 ### Binary tree